surfd4wg/armor_AWS_tf_win10/README.md

-This is a Terraform script that automatically builds a "hacked" Windows 2012R2 Server in AWS EC2.
+This is a Terraform script that automatically builds a Windows 10 machine in AWS EC2.
 It also install various programs through a EC2 user data powershell script.
 The various programs are: -Armor Agent 3.0 -Chrome -IIS -SSH -User + Password

 Rename variables.example to variables.tf, in the same directory as the main.tf file.